Reporting insurable earnings

 - Excess earnings: the WSIB sets an annual maximum for insurable earnings based on the average industrial wage for Ontario.
 Once an individual’s earnings reach the annual maximum, you do not need to report the earnings that go above the maximum.

 Our online service for premium reporting helps you accurately calculate and report your payroll information.
 Even if your payroll is zero, you must report.
 You can also calculate and report your premium using the bottom portion of the remittance form and mail it with your payment using the return envelope.

 - online or by telephone banking through your financial institution

 - by logging in to our online services, or pay now by:

 - Visa or MasterCard (credit card)*

 - Visa/MasterCard debit*

-* There is a 1.75 per cent service charge for using Visa or MasterCard credit, Visa Debit, and Debit MasterCard payments.
+* There is a 2.25 per cent service charge for using Visa or MasterCard credit, and a 1.75 per cent service charge for using Visa Debit, and Debit MasterCard payments.
 We do not receive any part of this service fee; it goes directly to our online payment provider, Paymentus.
 There is no service charge for using Interac Online.